Pro Football Reference Blog

 1916.5

 This longtime Indianapolis Colts stalwart hauled in an incredible 763 balls that generated plays beyond the line-to-gain.
-That calculates to over 3.6 first downs per contest he played in, on average.
+That calculates to over 3.6 first downs per contest, on average.
 It sure doesn’t hurt when you have a QB like Peyton Manning spinning the rock to you for many of them.
 His Colts teammate for many seasons, Hall of Famer Marvin Harrison, was not far behind him with 756 first-down receptions.

 Larry Fitzgerald